sagemath/sagecell/README.txt

 DEPENDENCIES:

-   * Python packages: pymongo, flask
+   * Flask -- install with "easy_install flask"   (see http://flask.pocoo.org/)
-   * MongoDB
+   * MongoDB -- optional, if you want to use the mongodb database (see http://www.mongodb.org/)

 To start it all up, do the following: